 - provide our children with a solid foundation in Torah, Judiacs, and Hebrew reading

 - prepare them not only for their bar/bat mitzvah, but provide them with the knowledge of making Jewish choices throughout their lives

 - create a feeling of being proud that they are Jewish

 - prepare our children to feel comfortable with their spiritual and cultural beings

 Manetto Hill Jewish Center continues to pride itself in establishing a creative curriculum to meet the needs of the students and establishing outstanding social, religious and cultural programs.

 Jewish education needs to be a partnership.
-I look forward to meeting parents at Hebrew School events, services and synagogue functions.
+I look forward to meeting parents at Religious School events, services and synagogue functions.
 My door is always open.